riscv-boom/riscv-boom/docs/sections/debugging.rst

 Chicken Bits
 ------------

 BOOM supports a chicken-bit to delay all instructions from issue until the pipeline clears.
 This effectively turns BOOM into a unpipelined in-order core.
-The chicken bit is controlled by the third bit of the CSR at 0x7c1.
+The chicken bit is controlled by the third bit of the CSR at ``0x7c1``.
 Writing this CSR with `csrwi 0x7c1, 0x8` will turn off all out-of-orderiness in the core.
 High-performance can be re-enabled with `csrwi 0x7c1, 0x0`.

 Pipeline Visualization
 ----------------------

-“Pipeview" is a useful diagnostic and visualization tool for seeing how instructions are scheduled on an out-of-order pipeline.
+"Pipeview" is a useful diagnostic and visualization tool for seeing how instructions are scheduled on an out-of-order pipeline.

-Pipeview displays every fetched instruction and shows when it is fetched, decoded, renamed, dispatched, issued, completed, and committed (“retired").
+Pipeview displays every fetched instruction and shows when it is fetched, decoded, renamed, dispatched, issued, completed, and committed ("retired").
 It shows both committed and misspeculated instructions.
-It also shows when stores were successfully acknowledged by the memory system (“store-completion").
+It also shows when stores were successfully acknowledged by the memory system ("store-completion").
 It is useful for programmers who wish to see how their code is performing and for architects to see which bottlenecks are constricting machine performance.